 The Part 36 procedure is open to both defendants and claimants and can protect their position as to costs and put pressure on the opposition to settle early on in the dispute and certainly before trial.
 It involves making an offer, in prescribed terms, which the person making the offer is willing to pay or receive in settlement of the claim.
 The offer should be pitched by reference to the merits in the action.
-The existence of the offer is kept secret from the trial Judge.
-It is revealed after the case is concluded and once questions of liability and damages have been decided.
+The existence of the offer is not revealed to the trial Judge.
+It is only revealed after the case is concluded, when the judge turns to the issue of costs once questions of liability and damages have been decided.

 There are numerous points to consider when deciding whether to make an offer which we will discuss with you.
 If the offer is accepted within 21 days, then that acceptance brings the action to an end without the need for a trial.
 The claimant is also automatically entitled to their costs of the action to be assessed on the standard basis (see below under "Costs") up to the date of acceptance of the offer.
 If the offer is not accepted, the case continues.